 Pseudo-bulk functional analysis

 When cell lineage is clear (there are clear cell identity clusters), it might be beneficial to perform functional analyses at the pseudo-bulk level instead of the single-cell.
 By doing so, we recover lowly expressed genes that before where affected by the “drop-out” effect of single-cell.
-Additionaly, if there is more than one condition in our data, we can perform differential expression analysis (DEA) and use the gene statistics as input for bioactivity inference.
+Additionaly, if there is more than one condition in our data, we can perform differential expression analysis (DEA) and use the gene statistics as input for enrichment analysis.

-for transcription factor (TF) and pathway activity inference from a human data-set.
+In this notebook we showcase how to use decoupler for pathway and transcription factor (TF) enrichment from a human data-set.
 The data consists of ~5k Blood myeloid cells from healthy and COVID-19 infected patients available in the Single Cell Expression Atlas here.

 Note

-This tutorial assumes that you already know the basics of decoupler
+This tutorial assumes that you already know the basics of decoupler.
+Else, check out the Usage tutorial first.

 Loading packages

-First, we need to load the relevant packages, scanpy
+First, we need to load the relevant packages, scanpy to handle scRNA-seq data and decoupler to use statistical methods.

 [1]: